carlinhu/Carlinhu/README.md

 <p>My name is Carlos Menezes Concencio, I love games and I got into the world of gaming development around 2017 when I moved away from my hometown to start studying on the other side of the country.
 In the beginning I was afraid of this world I was discovering under the games that I have always played, I thought it would be too hard, but today I feel like it really changed the way I see every single action in games.
 Every event, every effect, every animation.
 Each one of these little things that are part of creating a game makes me want to be a part of it even more.<p/>

+<h4> Need help for any games related charity project?
+Contact me and I'll be more than happy to help you!
 <hr>

 <ul>